johnston9/shot-caller-production/README.md

 <img src="documentation/readme-images/home6.png" width="90%">
 </h2>

-### The Account page
+### The Account Page

-  When clicked on in the nav bar the user's Account page opens.
+  When clicked on in the navbar the user's Account page opens.
 It will show all the user's projects and have a section where they create and purchase new projects.

 <h2 align="center">
 <img src="documentation/readme-images/home6.png" width="90%">